 In order to be considered eligible for membership of the Co-ordinating Body of the Dublin Food Co-op, nominees must:

 - Commit to attend all board meetings and trainings, unless they have a reasonable excuse

 - Be a paid up member of the Dublin Food Co-op for at least six months on the date of the AGM

 - Be demonstrably committed to the advancement of the values and vision of the Dublin Food Co-op.

-All nominations will be reviewed by our Nomination & Governance committee for eligibility before being put on the ballot.
+All nominations will be reviewed by our Nomination & Governance committee before approval is given to run on the ballot sheet.

-- All nominations to be registered with the Dublin Food Co-op by noon on Tuesday 4th June 2019.
+- All nominations must be registered with the Dublin Food Co-op by noon on Wednesday 14th October 2020;

-- All nominees to be reviewed by the Nomination and Governance Committee of the Board on 5th June 2019 and a list of eligible nominees is compiled.
+- All nominees to be reviewed by the Nomination and Governance Committee of the CB on 14th October 2020 and a list of eligible nominees is compiled..

-- If there are more eligible nominees than vacancies on the Board to be filled a ballot will be prepared for the AGM and a list of eligible nominees with a brief summary of their experiences to date (taken solely from the nomination form) will be circulated to the Dublin Food Co-op’s voting members before Thursday 6th June 2019.
+A list of eligible nominees with a brief summary of their experiences to date (taken solely from the nomination form) will be circulated to the Dublin Food Co-op’s voting members before Saturday 17th October 2020.